jaebradley/notes/Non-Technical/Performance/The Sports Gene: Inside the Science of Extraordinary Athletic Performance/Chapter 1: Beat by and Underhand Girl.md

 	* Elite athletes learned how to perceive the game rather than just the raw ability to react quickly
 	* Able to reproduce results with elite field hockey players
 	* Every elite athlete seemed to miraculously have a photographic memory when it came to their sport

+## Chess

+* Players of disparate skill levels mulled over the same number of pieces and proposed essentially the same array of possible moves
+* Flashed images of chessboards in front of the players
+  * Asked players to reconstruct the scenario on a blank board
+  * GMs and masters were able to replace 90%+ of the pieces
+    * City champion = ~70% and club player = ~50%
+  * In five seconds, GM understood more of the game situation than a club player did in 15 minutes
+* Same study with a twist - used chessboards that contained random arrangements of pieces that could never occur in a game
+  * Masters had the same memory as average players
+* "Chunking theory" of expertise
+  * Experts unconsciously group information into a smaller number of meaningful chunks based on patterns that they have seen before
+  * Amateurs tried to remember the arrangements of twenty individual chess pieces
+    * GMs only needed to remember specific "chunks" of piece groupings because these piece groupings were patterns that they had seen before